NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-1-0-to-9-2-0.md

     use the new Air Inlet Node Name created in Step 3 above for "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object.

 Field >=FX(AX): Outlet X Node Name, modify the matching Outlet X Node Name, should be the same node name as the new Air Inlet Node Name of "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object, old name + ATInlet -> example, "SPACE3-1 Supply Inlet ATInlet"

+## (6) Modify Object: AirLoopHVAC

+If F9 "Demand Side Inlet Node Names" references an  "AirTerminal:SingleDuct:Uncontrolled" node name (or a NodeList containing a match).
+If it's a NodeList, then create a duplicate NodeList (if necessary) and change the matching node name in the NodeList.
+If a duplicate NodeList is made, then change the node name in the splitter to match.

+Field F1(A1): Name, no change.

+Field F2(A2): Zone Name, no change

+Field F3(A3): Zone Node Name, no change

+Field F4(A4): Inlet Node Name, no change

+    modify one of the "Outlet X Node Name" of the "AirLoopHVAC:SupplyPlenum" that matches the Zone Supply Air Node Name input field value of current "AirTerminal:SingleDuct:Uncontrolled" object

+    use the new Air Inlet Node Name created in Step 3 above for "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object.

+Field >=FX(AX): Outlet X Node Name, modify the matching Outlet X Node Name, should be the same node name as the new Air Inlet Node Name of "AirTerminal:SingleDuct:ConstantVolume:NoReheat" object, old name + ATInlet -> example, "SPACE3-1 Supply Inlet ATInlet"

+## (7) Change any EMS references
+Replace "AirTerminal:SingleDuct:Uncontrolled" with	"AirTerminal:SingleDuct:ConstantVolume:NoReheat"
+and replace "AirTerminal:SingleDuct:Uncontrolled Maximum Mass Flow Rate" with 	"AirTerminal:SingleDuct:ConstantVolume:NoReheat Maximum Mass Flow Rate"

+## (8) AirflowNetwork:Distribution:Node
+If there is an "AirflowNetwork:Distribution:Node" object which references an  "AirTerminal:SingleDuct:Uncontrolled" node name, create a duplicate object with ATInlet appended to the object name and the node name.

+## (9) AirflowNetwork:Distribution:Linkage
+If there is an "AirflowNetwork:Distribution:Linkage" object which references an "AirflowNetwork:Distribution:Node" that was duplicated in step 8 then modify the linkage object and create a new one as shown in this exmple.

+### Before
+    AirflowNetwork:Distribution:Linkage,
+      Zone3SupplyLink,         !- Name
+      Zone3SupplyNode,         !- Node 1 Name
+      Zone3SupplyRegisterNode, !- Node 2 Name
+      Zone3Supply,             !- Component Name
+      Attic Zone;              !- Thermal Zone Name

+### After
+    AirflowNetwork:Distribution:Linkage,
+      Zone3SupplyLink ATInlet, !- Name
+      Zone3SupplyRegisterNode ATInlet,  !- Node 1 Name
+      Zone3SupplyRegisterNode, !- Node 2 Name
+      Zone3Supply,             !- Component Name
+      Attic Zone;              !- Thermal Zone Name

+    AirflowNetwork:Distribution:Linkage,
+      Zone3SupplyLink,         !- Name
+      Zone3SupplyNode,         !- Node 1 Name
+      Zone3SupplyRegisterNode ATInlet,  !- Node 2 Name
+      Zone3Supply,             !- Component Name
+      Attic Zone;              !- Thermal Zone Name

 # Object Change: `ObjectNameD`